Guillemsc/ImplementationSelector/README.md

 &nbsp;

 ### - SelectImplementationTrimDisplayName
-You can use the interface SelectImplementationTrimDisplayName, on the base interface, to define a string that will always be trimmed from the name displayed of the classes that implement this interface.
+You can use the attribute SelectImplementationTrimDisplayName, on the base interface/class, to define a string that will always be trimmed from the name displayed of the classes that implement this interface.

 For example, if you have a base interface named IFood, and classes that inherit from it, like AppleFood, GrapesFood, PizzaFood, by using the SelectImplementationTrimDisplayName("Food"), the class names will be desplayed as Apple, Grapes, Pizza.
 ```csharp